Out-of-equilibrium spinodal-like scaling behaviors across the magnetic first-order transitions of 2D and 3D Ising systems: Conclusions

 \section{Conclusions}

-We have reported a study of the out-of-equilibrium scaling behaviors occurring in 2D and 3D Ising systems when they are slowly driven across their magnetic first-order transitions at low temperature (below the temperature $T_c$ of their continuous transition) by an external time-dependent and spatially homogenous magnetic field $h(t)$.
+We have reported a study of the out-of-equilibrium scaling behavior occurring in Ising systems when they are slowly driven by an external time-dependent and spatially homogenous magnetic field $h(t)$ across their magnetic first-order transitions at temperatures below the temperature $T_c$ where the continuous transition occurs.
 We consider KZ protocols in which the magnetic field $h$ varies as $h(t)=t/t_s$ with a time scale $t_s$, while the temperature is kept fixed.
 We start the dynamics from equilibrium states at a negative value $h_i<0$, so the magnetization of the system is negative, and stop the evolution at a positive value of $h(t)$, when the average magnetization of the system is positive, therefore crossing the first-order transition at $h=0$.
 We consider two different purely relaxational dynamics, the Metropolis and the heat-bath dynamics.
-Along the evolution we compute the magnetization and the bond-energy density as a function of time, and average the results over a large number of trajectories starting from the equilibrium ensemble of configurations at $h_i$.
+We compute the magnetization and the bond-energy density as a function of time, and average the results over a large number of trajectories starting from the equilibrium ensemble of configurations at $h_i$.

 We focus on two different dynamic regimes.
-First, we consider the OFSS limit, defined as the simultaneous $L,\,t,\,t_s\to \infty$ limit keeping appropriate scaling variables fixed, reported in Eqs.~(\ref{rudef}) and (\ref{wdef}).
+First, we consider the OFSS limit, defined as the simultaneous $L,\,t,\,t_s\to \infty$ limit keeping appropriate scaling variables fixed---they are defined in Eqs.~(\ref{rudef}) and (\ref{wdef}).
 In this case the relevant time scale is the exponentially large time associated with the tunneling process in which the system changes phase at $h=0$.
 Then, we study the behavior in the TL.
 In this case, we first consider the infinite-size limit while keeping $t$ and $t_s$, and thus $h(t)$, fixed.
 Then, we identify the scaling behavior in the large-$t_s$ limit.